ESPECIALITIES

 What is presbyopia?

-transparent and flexible, becomes rigid and opacities may appear.
+Presbyopia is the age-related eye condition that makes it difficult to see things up close.
+Over the years, our eyes age, and the crystalline lens (natural lens of the eye), previously transparent and flexible, becomes rigid and opacities may appear.
 This makes us unable to focus on nearby objects.

 Who suffers from presbyopia?